 For your cabinets to get properly secured, anchored, and supported at the ceiling in floor levels, follow these steps:

-- Before you install your cabinets in your van, cut 2x4s into proper lengths around the cabinet area.
+- Before you install your cabinets in your van, cut 2x4s with a saw into proper lengths around the cabinet area.

 - Screw the 2×4 lengths into the van’s floor so that they are lined up right in front of where the face of the cabinets will be.

 - Place drill and screw bolts through the floor for added security.
+Toilet bolts work great for this.
 A thru-bolt out the bottom of your floor is crucial for the support system’s integrity and security.

 - Screw the base of your cabinet surface onto these through-bolted 2x4s.

 - Makes your van safer: When you secure your cabinets to the floor or ceiling of your van, it makes traveling safer.
-Traveling with heavy wood boxes that are screwed together can be pretty dangerous if they come apart on a hard stop or rough road.
+Traveling with heavy wood boxes that are screwed together with wood screws can be pretty dangerous if they come apart on a hard stop or rough road.